MininMobile/nexcordapp/README.md

 ## Features
 * [x] send and read messages to and from your rooms
 * [x] sort rooms into categories
-* [ ] full customizable, support for themes and plugins/extensions
+* [ ] fully customizable, support for themes and plugins/extensions
 * [ ] room/member options
 * [ ] create rooms